 We cut to Meowth who is stuck on a limb overhanging a waterfall…..which would indicate that Togepi died because that’s a nasty drop and Meowth and Togepi fell at the same time, but of course we know the little egg’s not scrambled.

-Dear God, the animation is horrible; and it’s in this scene with the Pokemon in the trees that you really start noticing.
-We just get like 15 seconds of seeing Pokemon in trees standing completely still while making Pokemon calls as we move through them…..and they’re all paper cutout ‘animations’.
-Not deliberately like how Kare Kano sometimes used crayon drawings and cutout animation to be funny; this is just really, really, really lazy animation.
+Dear God, the animation is horrible.
+It’s in this scene with the Pokemon in the trees that you really start noticing.
+We just get like 15 seconds of seeing Pokemon in trees standing completely still while making Pokemon calls as the camera moves through them…..and they’re all paper cutout ‘animations’.
+Not deliberately like how Kare Kano sometimes used crayon drawings and cutout animation to be funny – this is just really, really, really lazy animation.
 Most of what you see behind the trees is either pure black or more trees, which just adds to the laziness.

 Exeggcute don’t ‘hatch’ or evolve into birds….why are they in nests on tree branches?
 Why are they in nests period?
 They’re not Pokemon eggs.
 They’re egg Pokemon.
 There’s a difference.
 We already know at this point that Pokemon come from eggs anyway.
 Hence the Togepi.
 So why not just make up some random Pokemon eggs and put them in the nests?
 It would make more sense and it’s not that hard.

 Pikachu and the others try to retrieve Togepi, but the Exeggcute in the nest won’t let him go.
 They’re missing one of the their eggs so they’ve adopted Togepi as one of their own.
 Pikachu and the others then embark on a journey to find the missing Exeggcute egg to get Togepi back.